Importance of properly torquing your PTO

 Shown above is an example of F20 Series torque specifications found in IN19-04.

-Please note: Always refer to your owner’s manual or special instruction card in the provided stud kit for proper torque specifications.
+Please note: Always refer to your installation and operator manuals or special instruction cards in the provided stud kit for proper torque specifications.
 Failure to properly tighten cap screws or nuts can lead to leaks, and PTO and or transmission damage can occur.